husikl/asar_hybrid_tmp/README.md

 ## Installation
 (TO-DO section)

-## Usage:
+## Usage

-1. Run a CoppeliaSim environment from the sim folder, e.g. stitch_mts_bm2.ttt.
+1. Launch a CoppeliaSim environment from the sim folder (e.g., stitch_mts_bm2.ttt).
 This includes two PSMS attached to RCMs, a tissue phantom, and a surgical needle.
 Feel free to adjust the RCM locations.
-2. To initialize a single PSM (robotic arm with surgical tool attached), run:
+2. To initialize a single PSM (robotic arm with surgical tool attached), run `roslaunch asar_hybrid_tmp asar_test_ompl.launch`.
-    - `roslaunch asar_hybrid_tmp asar_test_ompl.launch`
-3. For two PSM case, run:
+3. For the two PSM case, run `roslaunch asar_hybrid_tmp asar_test_ompl_arm2.launch`.
-    - `roslaunch asar_hybrid_tmp asar_test_ompl_arm2.launch`

 The above commands initialize the arms, assuming the simulation is already running.

-To set the RCM, adjust the values for:
-    - `<arg name="trocar_x" value="0.4205"/> <arg name="trocar_y" value="0.250"/> <arg name="trocar_z" value="0.201"/>`.
+4. To set the RCM, adjust the values for: `<arg name="trocar_x" value="0.4205"/> <arg name="trocar_y" value="0.250"/> <arg name="trocar_z" value="0.201"/>`.
 Note that the frame of reference for both arms is with respect to each arm's base link.

-Once the arms are initialized, you can send a goal target to each arm by sending a goal to the action server using:
-- `rostopic pub /unit0/arm_grasp_server/goal`.
-Press tab after this and adjust the command field in the resulting full message type, e.g., `command : 'grasp'`.
+5. After initializing the arms, you can send a goal target to each arm by sending a goal to the action server: `rostopic pub /unit0/arm_grasp_server/goal`.
+Press tab after this and adjust the command field in the resulting full message type (e.g., `command : 'grasp'`).
 This will trigger the grasp sampling and motion planning to grasp the needle.

-4. Running the benchmark
+To run TMP with pddlstream (assumes that pddlstream is built), follow these steps:

+1. Navigate to the pddlstream directory and copy the folder `tmp_suturing` from this repo to "/pddlstream_directory/examples/".
+2. From the root directory for pddlstream, you can initialize the ROS action service for the TMP planner by running `python -m examples.tmp_suturing.run` in a new terminal.

+To run the DBT planner and executor, use the following commands in two separate terminals (assuming that dbt_ros is built):

+1. To run the executor node (which waits for BT and executes it once received), enter `rosrun dbt_ros bt_executor`.
+2. To run the DBT tree generator, enter `rosrun dbt_ros pddl_to_bt_service.py`.

+To run some of the suturing benchmarks, select the function in `suture_benchmark.py`.
+For example, to use `def benchmark_loop(self,)` on line 864, comment or uncomment the function to benchmark the motion and run `rosrun asar_hybrid_tmp suture_benchmark.py`.

+To start the benchmark in a new terminal, use the command `rosservice call /start_benchmark "{}"`.

+#### TODO: Combine nodes to run the benchmark and create JSON-based config selection to run different tasks.